-YS Group has generally adopted a self-developed approach with respect to its PIKA-adjuvanted product pipeline.
+YS Group adopted a self-developed approach with respect to its PIKA-adjuvanted product pipeline.
 YS Group's PIKA adjuvant is based on a novel mechanism of action for adjuvants supported by its PIKA immunomodulating technology platform, through which YS Group is developing prophylactic and therapeutic biologics.
 YS Group has made significant in-house advancement of PIKA immunomodulating technology, such as in researching its mechanism of action, developing multiple clinical applications, establishing PIKA-related manufacturing capabilities and enhancing its IP protection.
 YS Group further combined PIKA adjuvant with well-established vaccine mechanism of action, such as those for rabies and HBV, to develop a pipeline of innovative vaccines targeting specific viral infections.
-In addition to leveraging its PIKA immunomodulating technology platform, YS Group's marketed product, YSJATM rabies vaccine, is a validated, conventional rabies vaccine product based on a well-established mechanism of action of rabies vaccine.
+In addition to leveraging its PIKA immunomodulating technology platform, YS Group's marketed product, YSJA The rabies vaccine, is a validated, conventional rabies vaccine product based on a well-established mechanism of action of rabies vaccine which provides important market presence and cash flow to support YS Group's ongoing business expansion.

-YS Group's portfolio consists of eight biologics, including one marketed product, four clinical-stage candidates and four preclinical candidates.
+YS Group's portfolio consists of nine biologics, including one marketed product, four clinical-stage candidates and four preclinical candidates.
 In addition, YS Group is working on a series of therapeutic targets and products at the discovery stage.
 The following table summarizes the development status of its portfolio of marketed product and product candidates.